yashpaghadar/Voting-dApp/README.md

 This project is licensed under the MIT License.

-## 📧 Contact
+## 📧 Need Help?

-For any questions or feedback, please open an issue or contact the project maintainers.
+Got questions or suggestions?
+Feel free to:
+- Open an issue on GitHub
+- Contact the project maintainers directly

+---
-Made by Yash Paghadar
+Built by Yash Paghadar 🚀